-We recorded net income attributable to noncontrolling interests of less than \$1 million for the current quarter.
-In comparison we recorded a net loss attributable to noncontrolling interests of less than \$1 million for the same prior-year quarter.
+We recorded a net loss attributable to noncontrolling interests of \$1 million and less than \$1 million for the three and nine months ended February 28, 2019, respectively.
+We recorded net income attributable to noncontrolling interests of \$2 million and \$3 million for the three and nine months ended February 28, 2018, respectively.